rddl-network/rddl-client/README.md

 ## Using rddl-client

 Please use ```poetry shell``` to enter the virtual python environemnt.
 Now, you can use the ```rddl-client``` as it comes.
-An alternative option is to run execute the command via poetry from the virtual environment  ```poetry run rddl-client <command> --help```.
+An alternative option is to run execute the command via poetry from the virtual environment  ```poetry run rddl-client <command> --help```.s

 ### Commands